Nabeel-javed/audits/SMART_CONTRACT_AUDIT_REPORT.md

 This report presents a comprehensive security audit of the smart contract system consisting of **AggregatorManager.sol**, **WalletLogic.sol**, and supporting contracts.
 The system implements a Uniswap V3 liquidity management protocol with proxy wallet architecture.

+**Disclaimer**: This audit represents a point-in-time assessment.
+Smart contracts require ongoing security monitoring and regular audits.
+No audit can point out 100% of the vulnerabilities so its best to go for multiple audits to increase your chances.

 **Overall Risk Assessment: CRITICAL**

 ### Key Findings Summary: